obnam-mirror/obnam2/DONE.md

 # Definition of done

-For Changes to this project to be considered done, the following must be true:
+For changes to this project to be considered done, the following must be true:

 * any changes for new functionality add tests for the functionality